pieroproietti/penguins-eggs-book/chapter-8.md

 When you include the **\--**release option with the command, it signifies that you want to apply specific actions during the release process.
-These actions typically involve tasks such as maximizing compression, removing penguins**-**eggs, and removing calamares after the installation.
+These actions typically involve tasks such as maximizing compression, removing penguins-eggs, and removing calamares after the installation.
 Here\'s a breakdown of the actions commonly associated with the **\--**release option: